spaceml-org/GIBS-Downloader/README.md

 ### Optional Parameters
 As well as the required positional arguments, the GIBSDownloader also offers some optional parameters for increased customizability.
 * `--tile`: when set to true, each downloaded image will be tiled, and the tiles will be outputted as jpegs.
+Note that the tiles will be sorted into appropriate folders based on their date and location on the [MODIS Sinusoidal Tile Grid](https://modis-land.gsfc.nasa.gov/MODLAND_grid.html).
+The location is determined by the coordinates of the bottom left corner of the tile.
 * `--tile-width`: specifies the width of each tile (defaults to 512 px).
 * `--tile-height`: specifies the height of each tile (defaults to 512 px).
 * `--tile-overlap`: determines the overlap between consecutive tiles while tiling (defaults to 0.5).